Welcome to the AYSA Upper Division U18 Boys Playoffs

 Information on the Championship

 Championship game players will receive an AYSA Final Four t-shirt.
 There will be no other tournament awards for teams.

 Ties are not allowed in the Championship game.
 If tied at the end of regulation time, the Championship game will go to two (2) golden goal five-minute overtime periods.
 Golden goal means that the game will end immediately after the first overtime goal.
 Kicks from the penalty spot per FIFA rules will occur if the game is still tied at the end of overtime.
 The exception to FIFA rules in this situation is that all players will be eligible to be chosen by the coach to kick.
 Players need not be on the field at the end of overtime.

-First teams listed on the schedule will provide game ball and change if there is a color conflict in both first round and Final Fours.
+First teams listed on the schedule will provide game ball and change if there is a color conflict in both first round and Championship.
 This means your team needs to be prepared with an alternate jersey or pinnies in case of color conflict.

 The playoffs are a time when coaches and fans get a little more tense, and can take out their frustrations on our referees.
 This is a time to be very respectful to all those involved in our games, especially the referees.
 Please be gentle with our referees, pick up your garbage and leave your dogs at home.